mramshaw/Alexa-Stuff/README.md

 There can be some trivial certification failures, which seem to be Amazon protecting its brand.
 For instance, they prefer the word "skill" to "compétence" (which is probably more correct).

+##### Spanish

+Alexa has voices for Spanish, both for es-ES (Spain) and es-MX (Mexico).

+To my ear, neither of them is of the same quality as the French voice, but your mileage may vary.

 ## So what's it good for?